lmfit/lmfit-py/doc/confidence.rst

 Sometimes the estiamtion of the standard errors from the covariance matrix fails, especially if values are near given bounds.
-Hence, to find the confidence intervals in these cases it necessary to set the error by hand.
-Note that the standard error is only used to find an upper limit of value, hence the exact given value is not important.
+Hence, to find the confidence intervals in these cases, it is necessary to set the errors by hand.
+Note that the standard error is only used to find an upper limit for each value, hence the exact value is not important.

 To set the step-size to 10% of the inital value we loop thorugh all parameters and set it manally: